One of Klobuchar’s Biggest Backers Is ‘the Worst Company in the World’

 Near the end of a debate performance that arguably pulled her presidential campaign back on track, Sen. Amy Klobuchar (D-MN) made the case to New Hampshire voters that her family’s hardscrabble background would immunize her from the corrosive effect of money in politics.

-“I can’t stand the big money in politics,” Klobuchar said in an exchange about the outsized influence of the superrich in government.
+“I can’t stand the big money in politics,” Klobuchar said in an exchange about the outsize influence of the super-rich in government.
 “I didn’t come from money, and I just simply think people don’t look at the guy in the White House and say ‘Can we get someone richer?’
 I don’t think they think that.”

 “I am not,” Klobuchar reassured the audience, “a billionaire.”